web

 Proxy IP

-A Proxy IP is an institution controlled public IP address used by authentication tools such as EZproxy , OpenAthens redirectors or other proxy services.
-When user traffic is routed through this proxy server, TGL identifies the request as coming from an approved institutional network and grants access accordingly.
+A proxy IP is a public IP address controlled by an institution and used by authentication tools such as EZproxy, OpenAthens redirectors, or similar proxy services.
+When a user’s traffic is routed through this proxy, TGL recognises the request as coming from an approved institutional network and grants access automatically.

-If your organisation uses a proxy service with defined access policies—such as EZproxy—your administrator will need to update the relevant EZproxy stanza to include all TGL products your institution subscribes to.
-To ensure uninterrupted access, we recommend whitelisting the URLs listed below based on the specific products available to your organisation.
+If your organisation uses a proxy service with defined access rules, such as EZproxy, your administrator will need to update the relevant configuration (stanza) to include all TGL products your institution subscribes to.
+To avoid any disruption to access, TGL recommends whitelisting the URLs below for each product available to your organisation.

 TGAPP